Obituary of Alex Woskob

 Arrangements are under the care of Koch Funeral Home, State College.
-Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com.To send flowers to the family of Alex Woskob, please visit Tribute Store
+Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com.To send flowers to the family or plant a tree in memory of Alex Woskob, please visit Tribute Store

 Visitation at Funeral Home

 Who We Are: